Spectris (OTCMKTS:SEPJY) Reaches New 1-Year High at $29.50

-Spectris plc (OTCMKTS:SEPJY)’s stock price reached a new 52-week high during trading on Thursday .
-The stock traded as high as $29.50 and last traded at $29.50, with a volume of 0 shares changing hands.
+Shares of Spectris plc (OTCMKTS:SEPJY) hit a new 52-week high during mid-day trading on Wednesday .
+The company traded as high as $29.50 and last traded at $29.50, with a volume of 0 shares changing hands.
 The stock had previously closed at $29.50.

-Several equities research analysts recently commented on the company.
-HSBC raised Spectris from a “hold” rating to a “buy” rating in a report on Monday, December 13th.
-Zacks Investment Research raised Spectris from a “hold” rating to a “buy” rating and set a $25.00 price target for the company in a report on Tuesday, November 23rd.
+A number of brokerages have recently issued reports on SEPJY.
+Zacks Investment Research upgraded shares of Spectris from a “hold” rating to a “buy” rating and set a $25.00 price objective for the company in a research note on Tuesday, November 23rd.
+HSBC upgraded shares of Spectris from a “hold” rating to a “buy” rating in a research report on Monday, December 13th.

 Spectris plc manufactures and sells measuring instruments and controls worldwide.
 The company provides products and services, which enable customers to determine structure, composition, quantity, and quality of particles and materials during their research and product development processes, when assessing materials before production, or during the manufacturing process; various range of life science services; products for measurement and control of temperature, humidity, pressure, strain, force, flow, level, pH, and conductivity; and data acquisition, electric heating, and custom-engineered products.